Architect Degree Apprenticeship

 Practice research by design (30 credits)

-This design studio will develop the apprentice’s core research-led design skills, critical thinking and application skills prescribed by the ARB/RIBA for Part II students.
+This design studio develops the apprentice’s core research-led design skills, critical thinking and application skills prescribed by the ARB/RIBA for Part 2 students.

-Each apprentice will have the opportunity to identify a research theme with their practice to test and explore their research conclusions through an architectural solution in a chosen host city.
+Each apprentice can identify a research theme with their practice to test and explore their research conclusions through an architectural solution in a chosen host city.
 The aim is to continue live practice investigative work, drawing learning from continued practice and client engagement as the design develops.

 Professional studies in practice (10 credits)

-The course will give an overview of architectural practice, with particular emphasis on legal frameworks, forms of contract, and the structure of an architect’s services (RIBA Work Stages).
+The module offers an overview of architectural practice, with particular emphasis on legal frameworks, forms of contract, and the structure of an architect’s services (RIBA Work Stages).
 It will focus on more complex client relationships, project partnering and joint-venture working.

 Lectures and workshops will cover: